University Credit Transfer Calculator

 Each letter grade maps to grade points on a 4.0 scale (A is 4.0, B is 3.0, and so on).
 Multiply each course's grade points by its credit hours to get quality points, sum the quality points, and divide by total credit hours.
 That weighted average is your GPA.

 Transferring schools raises a deceptively tricky question: do your previous grades follow you into your new GPA, or do you keep only the credits?
-The answer depends entirely on your destination’s transfer policy.
-This calculator computes your combined GPA under both rules so you can see the real effect of bringing courses across.
+The answer depends entirely on your destination institution’s transfer policy, and it can meaningfully change your GPA.
+This calculator computes your combined GPA under both rules so you can see the real effect before you enrol.

 How it works